cyrila24/personal/_pages/publications.md

 ---

-## 📚 Recent Publications (2020–2025)
+## 📚 Recent Publications

-Below are select publications from the last five years.
+Below are selected publications from the last five years.
 For a full list, please see my [CV](/personal/cv.pdf).

 ---